austin-1/recipes/eggs-ham/black-bean-mushroom-casserole.md

 This casserole combines the flavors of black beans, mushrooms, and spices into a hearty dish, perfect for any meal.
 It's a versatile and group-friendly recipe, ideal for brunch or dinner.

+Adapted from _Cravings: Hungry for More_, Chrissy Teigen

 ## Ingredients

 - 3 tablespoons vegetable oil, plus more for the baking dish and frying the eggs